tianyi0216/ASL_539_Project/README.md

 # ASL_539_Project

-Repository for ECE/CS 539 at UW-Madison's final project.
+Repository for ECE/CS 539 at UW-Madison's final project on ASL sign language detection and classification.

 The repository contains code for ASL sign language detection and classification.